Concept to Reality

 Researching a Vessel

-Photography doesn't help us at all unless we get to the latter half of the nineteenth century.
+Photographs do not appear until the latter half of the nineteenth century.
 For all intents and purposes no photographs of vessels exist from before the late 1850's.
-Of course the color scheme is also hard to discern from the shades of grey on black and white photography.
+Of course the color scheme is hard to discern from the shades of grey in black and white photographs.

 Photo of ship